Report: Tanzania Reading Recovery Activity

 Amber Gove Amber Gove

-Feasibility and utility of an executive function
+Article: Feasibility and utility of EF:Touch

 Researchers piloted Tangerine’s tablet-based executive function (EF) assessments with 197 students in rural Malawi, replacing older laptop-based methods with a more accessible, tablet format.
 Nearly all children completed the tasks in under an hour, demonstrating that tablets can deliver reliable cognitive measures even in low-resource schools.
 This innovation opens the door for large-scale studies on how malaria affects learning and supports evidence-driven strategies to improve education in high-burden regions.
 By making advanced cognitive assessments portable and practical, Tangerine is helping bridge health and education for lasting impact.